top of page

 Jack Howell

-DIANE FINSTAD
+DIANNE FINSTAD

 Dianne Finstad specialized in agriculture and rodeo coverage for decades.
 She began her career in 1981 at CKRD-TV and Radio in Red Deer, where she worked for 25 years as news anchor and reporter.
 As RD-TV’s ag director, her coverage was second to none.
 Her award-winning TV programs “This Business of Farming” and “Makin’ 8” were enjoyed by many western Canadians.
 After a stint at CKGY-Radio, Dianne ventured out on her own and these days does a wide variety of ag and rodeo communications work, including hosting a program for RFD-TV Canada and the Cowboy Channel Canada called Frontline Farming Canada.
 Dianne has been a longstanding AFWA supporter and member since 1987, including serving as AFWA president in 2017-18 and taking an active role in AFWA’s activities and ag sector tours.
 Dianne received the Lethbridge College Distinguished Alumni Award in 1995, was made an honorary member of the Alberta Institute of Agrologists in 1997, and the Alberta Human Ecology and Home Economics Association in 2010.
 She was the Alberta Sports Hall of Fame Bell Memorial Award recipient in 2018.